Kreeblah/SidewinderToUSBV2/README.md

 BOMs for various assembly houses are also included in the Production directory.
 All of the parts listed in the BOMs are RoHS-compliant.

 Programming the board using the above combo of programmer and connector can be done with [AVRDUDE](https://www.nongnu.org/avrdude/).
+Fuses should be set to [low: 5F, high: 99, extended: C4, lockbit: FF](http://eleccelerator.com/fusecalc/fusecalc.php?chip=atmega32u4&LOW=5F&HIGH=99&EXTENDED=C4&LOCKBIT=FF).

 If you're using the Pololu programmer mentioned above, then in order to get the path to the port your programmer is on, you can do this: